Use Webhook Signatures to verify webhook events are coming from HostedHooks

-HTTP_HOSTEDHOOKS_SIGNATUREcontaining a signature and timestamp.
+Each webhook event is sent with a header HTTP_HOSTEDHOOKS_SIGNATUREcontaining a signature and timestamp.
 These can be used together with your endpoint secret to compare signatures and confirm that the webhook event you are receiving came from HostedHooks.

-HTTP_HOSTEDHOOKS_SIGNATUREfor you to compare with.
+Replay attacks are when an attacker intercepts a webhook message and resends it to the endpoint.
+We help mitigate this by adding a timestamp into the HTTP_HOSTEDHOOKS_SIGNATURE for you to compare with.
 We use this timestamp to sign the payload, so the attacker would not be able to change the timestamp without invalidating the payload signature as well.
 In the case where the payload signature is valid, but the timestamp is too old, you can choose to reject the webhook.

 We generate a new timestamp and signature when webhook messages are sent to the subscriber's endpoint.
 In the case of retries (where a previous webhook attempt returned a non 200 response), we will generate a new timestamp and signature.